(TA Proper is the third of six theories comprising the body of TA Theory)

 Unhealthy Transactions

-Ulterior Transactions : These are unhealthy and exploitative.
-They result in misunderstanding and often times leave the parties confused.
+Ulterior Transactions: These are unhealthy and exploitative.
+They result in misunderstanding, and often times leave the parties confused.

-Double-catch Transactions : The initiator poses negative content unawarely.
+Double-catch Transactions: The initiator poses negative content unawarely.
 The respondent is victimised either way.
 Will you not get up now?
 Will you not have tea?
 Will you not come here?
 The respondent gets trapped either way whether he / she agrees or not.

 Relationship Diagrams

 Relationship diagrams are used to map relationships of sorts.
-Principal types of transactions at PTA meetings, spouses, lovers, teachers and students, co-workers, play-mates, critics and their clients, psychotherapists and their clients can be identified in these diagrams.
+Principal types of transactions mapped are PTA meetings, spouses, lovers, teachers and students, co-workers, play-mates, critics and their clients, psychotherapists and their clients can be identified in these diagrams.
 Relationship diagrams do not map two types of relationships, symbiotic relationships and gamy relationships.

 A few relationship diagrams are mapped in the figure below.